alexli2222/SpaceClient/README.md

 1. Open this link: "https://files.minecraftforge.net/net/minecraftforge/forge/index_1.8.9.html".
 2. Click on installer.
 3. Wait 5 seconds, then click skip at the top right corner.
-4. Click open the forge installer file that was just downloaded (java required).
+4. Click open the forge installer file that was just downloaded.
 5. Press OK, then after it installs, press OK again.
 Forge should now be installed.